 There was a break in the rain.
 A text from Ram.
 A peacock pranced on the other side of the creek, his long sweeping tail not touching the ground.
 Elsa growled at the cows as the peacock began his shrill calling and singing.
 Sakhi felt the first raindrops on her back.
 She pulled out her phone and deleted Ram’s text without reading it.
 Then she kneeled down and buried her face into Elsa’s neck.
 She promised that she would send money home to fix that water filter the moment she started earning some.
 She told Elsa that Baba and Ma would always love her and that she was sorry.
 Elsa remained still and let the girl nuzzle and cry into her neck.
 Together they watched the cows across the creek grazing in the rain until it was time to leave.

-Tanushree Baidya is a graduate of the Yale Writers’ Workshop and a member of the (GrubStreet supported) Boston Writers of Color group.
+Tanushree Baidya is a Kweli fellow, a graduate of the Yale Writers’ Workshop and a member of the (GrubStreet supported) Boston Writers of Color group.
 Her work has appeared or is forthcoming in Creative Nonfiction, Kweli Journal, 2040 Review, London Journal of Fiction, the Wrong Quarterly, GrubWrites, and Half the World Global Literati.
 She recently won an honorable mention in Tom Howard/John H. Reid Fiction & Essay Contest 2018.
 Born in India, Tanushree has lived in Boston since moving there from Bombay six years ago.
 She can be found on Twitter (@tanushreebb) and Instagram (@tinksfloyd).